Conjectures related to aliquot sequences starting on integer powers $n^i$

 This section contains major proved results that cover several conjectures.

-The prime number $p$ appears in the factorization of the terms of index 1 of all sequences with a square-free base, coprime to $p$, and an exponent divisible by $p - 1$.
+The odd prime number $p$ appears in the factorization of the terms of index 1 of sequences for exponent $p - 1$ and base $b$ described in Theorem (1).

 By Alexander Jones.